Foam for Tool Boxes

 There are many options when it comes to getting custom foam cutouts for your toolboxes.
 Some facilities will want to have them specially made, and delivered by a third-party provider.
 While this is certainly an effective option, there is one that will take less time and actually save you a lot of money.

 You can purchase an industrial foam hot knife, which can be used to cut the foam to the proper size and shape.
-Once you have one of these hot knifes, you can simply place a piece of foam in the tool box, with a specific tool on top and trace around the tool with a pencil or marker.
+Once you have one of these hot knives, you can simply place a piece of foam in the toolbox, with a specific tool on top, and trace around the tool with a pencil or marker.
 Using the hot knife, cut through the foam around the traced tool so that it will create a clean outline.

-These hot knifes are an exceptionally easy tool to use, since they both cut, and burn through the foam.
+These hot knives are an exceptionally easy tool to use, since they both cut, and burn through the foam.
 This allows you to make a cleaner cut than would otherwise be possible.
-With a high quality knife, you can make very precise cuts so you can go around every part of the tools quite easily.
+With a high-quality knife, you can make very precise cuts so you can go around every part of the tools quite easily.
 This is especially useful when cutting around things like pliers, which will require sharp turns.

 Easy Removal of Tools